Boldly going beyond full colour: the spot colour bonus

 Whilst this democratisation of commercial print is a good thing there is still a flaw in the system.
 The thing is, what is termed ‘full colour’ really falls well short of what could reasonably be described as, well, full colour.
 Full colour print uses the CMYK colour system – that’s the overlay of inks of the four ‘process’ colours, cyan (C), magenta (M), yellow (Y) and black (K) to render images and text in an approximation of visual spectrum colour.

 The problem is that the range of colours available through this system is really quite limited – a lot of colours are just not physically achievable, and by quite a noticeable margin.
-Whilst overlaying solid or high-percentage areas of two or three of the process colours (except black!) can achieve vibrancy, most other really vibrant or deep shades are beyond the reach of CMYK.
+Whilst overlaying solid or high-percentage areas of two or three of the process colours C, M or Y can achieve vibrancy, most other really vibrant or deep shades are beyond the reach of CMYK.
 So your zingy oranges or intense blues just come out looking comparatively dull or muddy.

 That’s not necessarily so much of an issue with photographic images, but what about the graphic elements of your branding where you might want colour consistency across printed and digital media?

 For example, with the Extrabold identity I’ve adopted a nice, bold, in-your-face orange as a prominent component in the look.
 Now, that looks great on screen because the RGB (red, green, blue) colour model of digital media accommodates much more vivid colours than printed CMYK does.
 But in print I’ve got a problem – the colours on my business cards, even in full colour print, won’t match those on my website.
 Yes, granted, a first-world problem, but a problem nonetheless for anyone that takes pride in the co-ordination of their presentation across media!